Integral ecology: Orismology

-Papal integral ecology
+Catholic church teaching

 Integral ecology, as described by Pope Francis in chapter four of his encyclical Laudato si’, is a holistic approach to understanding the interconnectedness of humans, society, and the environment.
 It posits that the current pace of consumption, waste accumulation, and environmental change is unsustainable and threatens to precipitate global catastrophes.

-The encyclical emphasizes the interdependence between humans and nature, insisting that "[a]lthough we are often not aware of it, we depend on these larger systems for our own existence."
+The encyclical emphasizes the interdependence between humans and nature, although insisting that we are often not aware of it, we depend on these larger systems for our own existence".
 Vital processes such as carbon dioxide regulation, water purification, waste decomposition, soil formation, and many other processes, which facilitate life on Earth, are too often taken for granted.

 Pope Francis calls for a shift from an individualistic, consumer-driven culture to one that prioritizes the common good.
 This includes combating poverty, restoring dignity to marginalized communities, and protecting the environment.
 He asserts that "[t]he global economic crises have made painfully obvious the detrimental effects of disregarding our common destiny, which cannot exclude those who come after us."
 Thus, intergenerational solidarity is crucial for sustainable development.

 Integral ecology extends beyond environmental protection to encompass themes such as the health of societal institutions, cultural preservation, and urban planning.
 The encyclical stresses the importance of creating inclusive cities that foster a sense of belonging and shared responsibility.
 It also highlights the ethical dimensions of environmental care, the intrinsic dignity of the human person, and the need to respect the moral law.

 By framing environmental challenges as interconnected with social and economic issues, Pope Francis offers a comprehensive vision for addressing the complex crises facing humanity.
 His concept of integral ecology provides a foundation for building a more just, equitable, and sustainable world.

+The Catholic Church's Dicastery for Promoting Integral Human Development and Dicastery for the Laity, Family and Life jointly published a document on "Integral Ecology in the Life of the Family" in April 2026.